Indicates whether the current object is equal to another object of the same type.

 Some of the generic overloads of the BinarySearch method.

 In other words, to handle the possibility that objects of a class will be stored in an array or a generic collection object, it is a good idea to implement IEquatable<T> so that the object can be easily identified and manipulated.

 When implementing the method, define equality appropriately for the type specified by the generic type argument.
 For example, if the type argument is Int32, define equality appropriately for the comparison of two 32-bit signed integers.Notes to Implementers

 If you implement , you should also override the base class implementations of Object::Equals(Object) and GetHashCode so that their behavior is consistent with that of the method.
 If you do override Object::Equals(Object), your overridden implementation is also called in calls to the static Equals(System.Object, System.Object) method on your class.
-In addition, you should overload the op_Equality and op_Inequality operators.
-This ensures that all tests for equality return consistent results, which the example illustrates.
+This ensures that all invocations of the Equals method return consistent results, which the example illustrates.